SpankChain/docs.spankpay.com/docs/api-reference.md

 })
 ```

 The payment frame is available in both modal and full-page interstitial versions.
-By default, the modal version will be loaded, you can activate the full-page flow by passing the parameter `fullscreen: true` to the `spankpay.show` call:
+The modal version will be loaded by default - you can activate the full-page flow by passing the parameter `fullscreen: true` to the `spankpay.show` call:

 ```javascript
 spankpay.show({